 Meeting Observations

 An expert meeting observer attends a team meeting and uses a checklist to identify best practices and problematic behaviors.
 Team leaders receive a one-page summary of the observation identifying things to start doing, stop doing, and continue doing.
-These are used during the needs assessment to identify patterns of behavior that need attention during training.
+These are used during the needs assessment to identify patterns of behavior that require attention during training.
 These are also used post-training to determine how effectively skills are transferred into the team setting and to assist with coaching sessions.

 Survey